| | |

 all history of bad people using bad science as an excuse to impose

+their own biases on society at large.
 Very shortly after an obscure Augustinian monk named Gregor Mendel

 described some simple rules of inheritance that he had observed